SanderBeekhuis/workshop-git/labs/1_merge_and_rebase.md

 # Creating a merge conflict

 ## Initial state
-1. Set up a new repo `git init`
+1. Set up a new repo with `git init`
-2. Make a file `main.py` and add a few lines:
+2. Make a file `main.py` and add a the lines below to it

 ```python
 def add(a, b):